vmallet/ida-plugins/README.md

 * [Function Tagger](https://github.com/alessandrogario/IDA-Function-Tagger): This IDAPython script tags subroutines according to their use of imported functions<br>
 _Updated: 2021 05 26 &nbsp;&nbsp; Language: Python_

+* [FunctionTrapperKeeper](https://github.com/alexander-hanel/FunctionTrapperKeeper): Plugin for writing and storing notes related to functions.
+Text is entered in the Editor window and displayed in the Preview window.<br>
+_Updated: 2023 03 04 &nbsp;&nbsp; Language: Python_

 * [Gamecube DSP](https://github.com/dolphin-emu/gcdsp-ida): This project adds support for the DSP present in the Gamecube and the Wii to IDA, the Interactive Disassembler [1].
 This allows easy analyze of a DSP ucode, handling cross-references, control flow, and so on.<br>
 _Updated: 2014 12 13 &nbsp;&nbsp; Language: Python_